wallarm/product-documentation/docs/latest/installation/kubernetes/sidecar-proxy/helm-chart-for-wallarm.md

-# Wallarm-specific values of the Sidecar proxy Helm chart
+# Wallarm-Specific Values of the Sidecar Proxy Helm Chart

 This document describes Wallarm-specific Helm chart values you can change during [Wallarm Sidecar deployment](deployment.md) or [upgrade](../../../updating-migrating/sidecar-proxy.md).
 The Wallarm-specific and other chart values are for global configuration of the Sidecar proxy Helm chart.